Our favourite plants and flowers to boost the mood

 Plants and flowers to reduce stress and anxiety

 It’s so important to create a sanctuary at home.
 You want a home and garden that you can create to enhance a sense of serenity.
 Perhaps you’re looking to fill your home and garden with vibrant colours?
 Why not create a colour formation in your garden of your favourite bright colours to recreate your very own flower show.
 Yellow is the colour that represents happiness, it’s vibrant, uplifting and when added to your garden, nothing creates a more cheerful vibe.
 Other suggestions would be sunflowers, pansy’s, or yellow gerberas to perk the place up.

 This daisy like flower may be dainty and small but it is a very powerful herb, which has been consumed for centuries as a natural remedy for various health benefits such as hay fever, settling the stomach, reducing stress and curing skin blemishes.
-Of course, it’s most popularly known for it’s benefits as a calming beverage.
+Of course, it’s most popularly known for it’s benefits as a calming beverage to promote sleep.
 If you have lots of different herbs growing in your garden you could try making your own bespoke chamomile tea.
 Fill up a tea pot and infuse as many herbs as you like for a few minutes and then use a tea strainer to pour the tea.
 Why not try adding mint for a hint of refreshment or rosemary to get in as many benefits from your herbs as possible.

 Aloe Vera is a relation to the succulent plant.
 It’s natural cooling effects are said to soothe sunburn and hydrate the skin.
 You can either enjoy this as a beverage or why not make a soothing face mask?
 Simply cut open the Aloe Vera and apply the gel to your face, then relax as this cooling and refreshing face mask deeply hydrates the skin.
 Perfect if your skin is a little dry after being in the sunshine!